JoramMillenaar/Synthon/README.md

 - **Output Pipeline**: Direct audio output to speakers or save it to a file.
 - **Synthesizer**: High-quality sound generation with adjustable sample rate and chunk size.
 - **MIDI Compatibility**: Use any MIDI input device to control the synthesizer.
+- **Customizable Timbre**: Fine-tune the sound with adjustable ADSR envelope, vibrato, tremolo, and harmonics.

 ## Getting Started